 Tracker rate mortgages with collar rates will not allow you to fully benefit if interest rates fall

 Tracker mortgages might not allow you to overpay on the mortgage as well.This means they will prevent you from benefitting in any interest charge savings overpayment might provide you.

-Critically, they’re the rate that most borrowers end up on after the end of an incentive(introductory) period such as a two-year fix or two-year discounted variable rate mortgage.
-Standard variable rate mortgages are risky as you don’t know when the lender will move its rates and they can move rates for commercial and economic reasons.
+Critically, they’re the rate that most borrowers end up on at the end of an incentive(introductory)period such as a two-year fixed mortgage or two-year discounted variable rate mortgage.
+Standard variable rate mortgages are risky as you don’t know when the lender will move its rates and they can move rates for both commercial and economic reasons.

-SVR mortgages are rarely available to new customers nowadays, and even if they are, they’re usually they’re not as competitive as other rates.
+Standard Variable rate mortgages are rarely available to new customers nowadays, and even if they are, they are usually not as competitive as other mortgage rates.